thesteady/myebird_analyzer/README.md

 "My eBird" Analyzer
 ===================

-Hacking together a dashboard-y summary of personal data from ebird, which comes in via CSV.
+Hacking together a dashboard-y summary of personal data from eBird.org, which comes in via CSV.

 ## Development
 - install dependencies with: `bower install`